tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 However, it is secure (assuming the hash function is strong), and fits in cleanly with both the existing IKEv2 architecture, and what crypto libraries provide.
 Additionally, for SLH-DSA, this means that we're now dependent on collision resistance (while the rest of the SLH-DSA architecture was carefully designed not to be).

-After analysis, the IPSECME working group chose the approach in {{RFC8420}} as cryptographically most secure way to integrate PQC algorithms into IKEv2.
+After analysis, the IPsecME working group selected the approach defined in {{RFC8420}}, the second method discussed above as the most cryptographically secure way to integrate PQC algorithms into IKEv2.
+The details are specified in {{handsig}}.